theobourgeois/PianoRoll/README.md

 ## Features

--   128 different instruments to select from, providing a wide range of sounds to incorporate in your music.
+-   128 different instruments to select from.
--   Import and export MIDI files.
+-   Import MIDI files.
 -   A comprehensive suite of keyboard shortcuts, providing quick and efficient operations.

 ## Keyboard Shortcuts